 This edition applies to version 4 of the Operating System Assembler H Program Product 5734-AS1, and to all subsequent versions until otherwise indicated in new editions or Technical Newsletters.
-Changes to the text and to illustrations, are indicated by a vertical line to the left of the change.

-Changes are continually made to the information herein; before using this publication in connection with the operation of IBM systems, consult the latest SRL Newsletter, Order No. GN20-0360 for the editions that are applicable and current.
+Changes are continually made to the information herein; before using this publication in connection with the operation of IBM systems, consult the IBM System/360 and System/370 Bibliography, GA22-6822, for the editions that are applicable and current.